ayatokura/ai-openscale/wos-risk-config-ovr-wos-only.md

 1. In the corresponding code box, paste your IBM Cloud API:

-   a.
-From the IBM Cloud toolbar, click your Account name, such as <Your user name>’s Account.
+   1. From the IBM Cloud toolbar, click your Account name, such as <Your user name>’s Account.
-   b.
-From the Manage menu, click Access (IAM).
+   2. From the Manage menu, click Access (IAM).
-   c.
-In the navigation bar, click IBM Cloud API keys.
+   3. In the navigation bar, click IBM Cloud API keys.
-   d.
-Click the Create an IBM Cloud API key button.
+   4. Click the Create an IBM Cloud API key button.
-   e.
-Type a name and description and then click Save.
+   5. Type a name and description and then click Save.
-   f.
-Copy the newly created API key and paste it into your notebook in the CLOUD_API_KEY code box, which is the first code box.
+   6. Copy the newly created API key and paste it into your notebook in the CLOUD_API_KEY code box, which is the first code box.

 2. In the corresponding code boxes, paste your credentials from the pre-prod and prod instances of Watson Machine Learning:

-   a.
-Go to the IBM Cloud dashboard.
+   1. Go to the IBM Cloud dashboard.
-   b.
-In the Resource summary section, click Services.
+   2. In the Resource summary section, click Services.
-   c.
-Click Machine Learning-Pre-Prod.
+   3. Click Machine Learning-Pre-Prod.
-   d.
-In the navigation pane, click Service credentials.
+   4. In the navigation pane, click Service credentials.
-   e.
-Click the New credential button.
+   5. Click the New credential button.
-   f.
-Copy your credentials by clicking the copy icon.
+   6. Copy your credentials by clicking the copy icon.
-   g.
-Return to the notebook editor and update the credentials by replacing the sample credentials with your own in the second code box.
+   7. Return to the notebook editor and update the credentials by replacing the sample credentials with your own in the second code box.
-   h.
-Repeat the preceding steps for the prod instance in the third code box.
+   8. Repeat the preceding steps for the prod instance in the third code box.

 3. To restart the notebook and clear the output, from the Kernel menu, click Restart & Clear Output.
 4. Run the notebook each cell at a time by using the Run option.
 Ensure that a cell completes before running the next cell.
 Be sure to read directions for steps that must be taken during the intervening cells.
 For example, at one point, you are directed to move your model into production before continuing running the notebook.

 Congratulations!
 You have used a notebook to create a pre-prod model.
 You can check inside Watson Studio, where you will now see the model listed as one of the assets.
-You have also already deployed this model, which means that you can go to IBM Watson OpenScale to add the model there.
+You have also already deployed this model, which means that you can go to IBM Watson OpenScale to add the model ther5.

 ### Work in IBM Watson OpenScale